opportunity-hack/Hackathon-Runbook/opportunity.md

 We currently do not receive any support from the for-profit founding company to keep code and software that has been developed up-to-date, and free of security vulnerabilities.
 This means that non-profits who receive a final project have to keep up with this on their own.

 ### Build out Opportunity-Hack.org as a cloud platform
 We would like to deliver a cloud-based solution for the many problems that non-profits have.
 After conducting years of hackathons, we understand common challenges that every non-profit has.
-We've been initially investing in senior capstone projects as a method to further develop standard solutions, but we need to collocate and offer solutions in a single location with specific focus.
+We've been initially investing in [senior capstone](https://github.com/opportunity-hack/Arizona#senior-capstones) projects as a method to further develop standard solutions, but we need to collocate and offer solutions in a single location with specific focus.

 Opportunity-Hack.org can be developed with the following example modules:
 1. Customer Relationship Management (CRM)
 2. Food pantry and food bank
 3. Paper form digitzation into HTML forms
 4. Volunteer engagement solutions

+Within our Arizona chapter, we have [documented all projects and non-profits](https://github.com/opportunity-hack/Arizona/issues) we've worked with.
+This will give you a better idea of the scope of this mission and vision.

 ### Additional focus added for sponsors
 Opportunity Hack has not been present on social media, nor has there been much effort to promote sponsors.
 Moving to a 501c3 will require that additional effort and money be spent to ensure that sponsors have a tiered structure in place with specific outcomes provided at different levels of funding